Undergraduate

 Please refer to the UNSW Credit Transfer website for further information.

-• For advanced standing towards a core course in the BIPH, the course must have comparable learning outcomes to the course for which direct credit will be given and have equivalent Units of Credit.
+• For advanced standing towards a core course in the BIPH or BPH, the course must have comparable learning outcomes to the course for which direct credit will be given and have equivalent Units of Credit.
 Advanced standing for electives will be considered on a case-by-case basis by the Program and may be given as unspecified credit.
 Previously completed courses not relevant to public health may be granted advanced standing for General Education (GE) courses.
 GE is intended to broaden knowledge and skills outside the discipline of the main program.
 The Program Authority will assess whether GE requirements are met when reviewing the RPL application.

 • To receive advanced standing for previously completed courses, the course must be at least a Level 7 on the Australian Qualifications Framework.
-Level 1-6 courses and programs are ineligible to receive advanced standing in the BIPH program.
+Level 1-6 courses and programs are ineligible to receive advanced standing in the BIPH or BPH program.
 These include Certificates, Diplomas, Advanced Diplomas and Associate Degrees.
 Level 7 or higher courses successfully completed at TAFE or other institutions may be eligible to receive advanced standing.

 Life experience, mature age entry, and/or work experience are not grounds for credit transfer.